ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/deploying-smart-contracts/index.md

 ## Related tutorials

 - [Deploying your first smart contract](/developers/tutorials/deploying-your-first-smart-contract/) _– An introduction to deploying your first smart contract on an Ethereum test network._
+- [Interact with other contracts from Solidity](/developers/tutorials/interact-with-other-contracts-from-solidity/) _– How to deploy a smart contract from an existing contract and interact with it._

 ## Related tools